Uti possidetis: Advantages of the interdict

 Although the interdict neither conferred nor recognised any proprietary right, the party who prevailed had achieved three important advantages.

 First, he enjoyed peaceful possession of the land against his adversary for the time being.
 Secondly, although his opponent might yet get the land — by bringing a vindicatio — the case had to be proved.
 This was important since it assigned the burden of proof.
 Thirdly, and in practice, his opponent might not trouble to take it further.
 Then, the party left in possession looked very like the real owner.
 As time went by it must have become more and more difficult to prove he was not.

-In sum, by peaceful, open and non-consensual possession of land a party did not acquire ownership, but he did acquire practical advantages.
+In sum, by peaceful, open and unlicensed possession of land a party did not acquire ownership, but he did acquire practical advantages.

-The Roman doctrine about establishing possession (not ownership) may seem slightly elusive for those brought up in the Anglophone common law, which "never bothered much with the idea of ownership" and to its lawyers it is trivially obvious that a good title to land can indeed be acquired by mere occupation (e.g. "squatters' rights").
+The Roman doctrine about establishing possession (not ownership) may seem slightly elusive for those brought up in the Anglophone common law where it is trivially obvious that a good title to land can indeed be acquired by mere occupation (e.g. "squatters' rights").
 However, it was not so in Roman law which drew a sharp line between ownership and possession.
 Except in special cases, mere occupation of land could not confer ownership.